-Tourist boat carrying 31 people missing in Malaysia
+People drifting in waters off Malaysian coast await rescue

 - Most of the people on the vessel were Chinese tourists

-(CNN)A search operation in Malaysia is underway for a catamaran carrying 31 people, including 28 Chinese tourists, after it went missing on Saturday, Malaysian state news agency Bernama reports.
+(CNN)Chinese tourists were drifting at sea and awaiting rescue after their vessel sunk off the coast of Sabah in Malaysia, Chinese state news agency Xinhua reported Sunday, citing a Chinese consulate in Malaysia.

-The Malaysian Maritime Enforcement Agency (MMEA) said the catamaran left the eastern Sabah state on Saturday and was headed to an island popular with tourists.
+At least 31 people, including 28 Chinese tourists were on a catamaran headed to an island popular with tourists on Saturday.
 A police report was lodged 13 hours later that said the vessel was missing.

+The boat is believed to have sunk near Mengalum Island after it sailed from Kota Kinabalu, and two crew members managed to make their way to land to seek assistance, the report says.

+The Chinese tourists, with the help of one crew member, are drifting in one group and awaiting rescue, with urgent rescue efforts currently underway, Xinhua reported.
+It is not known how they have been able to survive the accident.

-The incident occurred during Chinese New Year celebrations.
+The incident occurred during the Chinese New Year celebration period.

-"The consulate immediately learned of the situation and expressed their major concern to the state government, asking them to immediately organize a search and rescue mission," according to a statement from the Chinese consulate in Kota Kinabalu.

-"The Consulate General has asked the state government to beef up search and rescue efforts, pay close attention to the relevant circumstances and spare no effort to push forward search and rescue efforts."
+The maritime agency enforcement agency, the navy and the air force were conducting the search, which was hampered by bad weather, Xinhua said.